pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 There is no fixed order that the players have to follow.
 The players are free to spend AP in any order they want.
 This phase ends once all the players have used their AP.
-APs do not carry over, use it, or lose it.
+APs don't carry over, use it, or lose it.

 == Cat Token Related Actions
 #design-note(